luci/luci-go/lucicfg/doc/README.md

 * **acls**: list of [acl.entry(...)](#acl.entry) objects.
 Being gradually replaced by [luci.binding(...)](#luci.binding) in `bindings`.
 * **extends**: a reference or a list of references to realms to inherit permission from.
 Note that buckets themselves are realms for this purpose.
 Optional.
 Default (and implicit) is `@root`.
 * **bindings**: a list of [luci.binding(...)](#luci.binding) to add to the bucket's realm.
 Will eventually replace `acls`.
 * **shadows**: one or a list of bucket names that this bucket shadows.
 It means that when triggering a led build for the listed buckets (shadowed buckets), Buildbucket will replace the bucket of the led build with this one (shadowing bucket).
-Note that this is a part of the new led process (WIP) so it's not in use at the moment.
 * **constraints**: a [luci.bucket_constraints(...)](#luci.bucket-constraints) to add to the bucket.
 * **dynamic**: a flag for if the bucket is a dynamic bucket.
 A dynamic bucket must not have pre-defined builders.
-Note that this is a part of the new led process (WIP) so it's not in use at the moment.